mmustee/Retail-Sales-Analysis/insights.md

 - The 46–60 age group represents the largest proportion of customers and also generates the highest total revenue among all demographics.
 This indicates that mid-to-late career consumers form the business’s most valuable customer segment.
 Targeted retention strategies and tailored marketing campaigns aimed at this demographic could help maximize revenue and strengthen long-term customer value

 ## Product Insights
-- Electronics should be prioritized for marketing because it generates the highest total revenue and maintains strong transaction volume, indicating proven customer demand.
-Targeted campaigns could further scale the category’s contribution to overall sales
+- Electronics contributes the largest share of revenue (£156.9K), making it the primary category for scaling marketing investment.
 - Beauty products show the highest average order value, suggesting premium purchasing behavior.
 Marketing investment could expand adoption and increase high-margin revenue
 - Electronics is the current revenue leader, while Beauty products represent a high-value growth opportunity